We all have some idea of what a brand is. A Ford, a Chevy, Apple, or Amazon.

 These are fonts available to the public and, if not already available in your writing or designing program, can be downloaded online.

-Bezos has a reputation as a micro manager ( which is his prerogative), and rather than do market research and hire consultants to design a logo, then get approvals he sat in on the meetings and helped brainstorm the concepts.
+Bezos has a reputation as a micro manager ( which is his prerogative), and rather than do market research and hire consultants to design a logo, then get approvals.

 Saving money and getting the design done quickly in the process.
 There is some knowledge of psychology in this though, as orange is one of the feel good colors.

-The current Amazon logo retains the Officina bold sans text, but they have dropped the “dot com” and the orange line is now inverted pointing from “A to Z”
+The current Amazon logo retains the Officina bold sans text, but they have dropped the “. com” and the orange line is now inverted pointing from “A to Z”

 So it has gone from everything under the sun to everything from “A to Z” !.